MST Claim Pathway

 How the VA Rates PTSD Due to MST

-Ratings are assigned at levels such as 0%, 10%, 30%, 50%, 70%, and 100% based on occupational and social impairment.
-A C&P exam, treatment records, lay statements, and functional evidence all contribute to the final rating decision.
+Ratings are assigned at levels such as 0%, 10%, 30%, 50%, 70%, and 100% based on symptom severity and how those symptoms affect daily life.
+A C&P exam, treatment records, and lay statements all contribute to the final rating decision.

 To estimate combined percentages when multiple conditions are present, use the VA rating calculator and then compare that estimate to your decision letter language.